T

 activity

-The world's longest outdoor covered escalator system, connecting Central to the Mid-Levels.
-It's a unique way to navigate the hilly streets and discover hidden gems.
+The world's longest outdoor covered escalator system, connecting Central and Mid-Levels.
+It's a unique way to explore the city's hilly terrain.

 ~120 min